percona/community/content/blog/2021-11-08-the-errant-gtid.md

 a6b3751e-3fd3-11ec-a4f5-080027ae8b99:1-2
 1 row in set (0.00 sec)
 ```
-Again take note of the transaction following **Value** copy this and hold on to it for later in the steps.
+Make note of the gtid_executed value.
+You will need this to check if you have an errant transaction.

-3. Now lets determine if the replica has any errant transaction's.
+3. We need to determine if the replica has any errant transaction's.
 We will use the function: 'gtid_subset' to compare the executed GTID set from **replica** and **primary**.
 ```
 mysql_replica> select gtid_subset('858d4d54-3fe1-11ec-a7e8-080027ae8b99:1,
     '> a6b3751e-3fd3-11ec-a4f5-080027ae8b99:1-2','858d4d54-3fe1-11ec-a7e8-080027ae8b99:1,